XPO Named National Carrier of the Year by Echo Global Logistics

-/EIN News/ -- GREENWICH, Conn. , March 30, 2023 (GLOBE NEWSWIRE) -- XPO (NYSE: XPO), a leading provider of less-than-truckload (LTL) transportation in North America, has been named 2022 National Carrier of the Year by Echo Global Logistics, a Fortune 1000 3PL provider.
-XPO received the award for exceeding Echo’s quality-of-service standards in 2022, while managing record volume as the 3PL’s largest LTL carrier relationship.
+GREENWICH, Conn. , March 30, 2023 (GLOBE NEWSWIRE) -- XPO XPO, a leading provider of less-than-truckload (LTL) transportation in North America, has been named 2022 National Carrier of the Year by Echo Global Logistics, a Fortune 1000 3PL provider.
+XPO received the award for exceeding Echo's quality-of-service standards in 2022, while managing record volume as the 3PL's largest LTL carrier relationship.

 "We're happy to recognize the hard work of XPO, one of our dedicated partners for more than 15 years," said Marty Martin, vice president of sourcing for Echo.
 "XPO's commitment to quality service for its clients and high standards for proprietary technology align with our values at Echo.
 We look forward to many more years with XPO as a carrier partner."